REPO4EU/modulediscovery/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+`--seeds` has to point to a text file with seed genes or proteins, without a header and one line per entry.

+`--network` has to point to file containing a background network.
+This can be a CSV edge list (without header), or a .gt, .graphml, or .dot file.
+Alternatively, you can choose one of the available background networks (see below).

+`--id_space` has to indicate the ID space your genes or proteins are using.
+For genes Entrez IDs, Ensembl IDs, and HGNC Symbols are supported.
+For proteins UniProt-AC IDs are supported.

 Note that the pipeline will create the following files in your working directory:

 ```bash